Epimorphisms, definability and cardinalities: Epimorphisms

 The significance of epimorphisms for formal deductive systems (alluded to in the introduction) will be elaborated in Section~\ref{sec:beth definability properties}.
 For the moment, however, structures are our concern.
 Already in the context of \emph{algebras}, we may recall that rings and distributive lattices each form varieties lacking the ES property.
 This reflects the absence of unary terms defining multiplicative inverses in rings, and complements in distributive lattices, despite the uniqueness of those entities when they exist.

-The connection between such `implicitly defined' constructs and epimorphisms was remarked upon in the algebraic literature long ago (e.g., see Freyd \cite[p.\,93]{Fre64} and Isbell \cite{Isb66}), but it is characterized in a syntactically sharper manner in Theorem~3 of Campercholi's recent paper \cite{Cam} (see Remark~\ref{remk:dominions} below).
-There, however, it is confined to classes closed under ultra\-products.
-With logical applications in mind, we extend it to arbitrary classes in the next result.
+The connection between such `implicitly defined' constructs and epimorphisms was remarked upon in the algebraic literature long ago (e.g., see Freyd \cite[p.\,93]{Fre64} and Isbell \cite{Isb66}).
+It was given a syntactically sharper characterization by Bacsich \cite[Thm.~1]{Bac74} and by Campercholi \cite[Thm.~3]{Cam} (see Remark~\ref{remk:dominions} below), but their accounts are confined, respectively, to universal classes and to classes closed under ultra\-products.
+With logical applications in mind, we extend the result to arbitrary classes in the next theorem.

-\begin{theorem} Let\/ $\cl{K}$ be any class of similar structures, $\spc{A}$ a substructure of\/ $\spc{B} \in \cl{K}$ and\/ $Z\subseteq B \bs A$\textup{,} where\/ $\spc{B} = \Sg^{\spc{B}}(A\cup Z)$\textup{.} Then the following conditions are equivalent. \begin{enumerate} \item $\spc{A}$ is\/ $\cl{K}$--epic in $\spc{B}$.
+\begin{theorem} Let\/ $\cl{K}$ be any class of similar structures, $\spc{A}$ a substructure of\/ $\spc{B} \in \cl{K}$ and\/ $Z\subseteq B \ld A$\textup{,} where\/ $\spc{B} = \Sg^{\spc{B}}(A\cup Z)$\textup{.} Then the following conditions are equivalent. \begin{enumerate} \item $\spc{A}$ is\/ $\cl{K}$--epic in $\spc{B}$.

 \item For each $b\in Z$\textup{,} there is a set\/ $\Sigma=\Sigma(\vec{x},\vec{z},v)$ of atomic formulas such that $\spc{B}\models\Sigma(\vec{a},\vec{c},b)$ for suitable\/ $\vec{a}\in A$ and\/ $\vec{c}\in B$\textup{,} and